mem0ai/mem0/docs/README.md

 mintlify dev
 ```

-### 😎 Publishing Changes
+### Publishing Changes

-Changes will be deployed to production automatically after your PR is merged to the main branch.
+Install our Github App to auto propagate changes from your repo to your deployment.
+Changes will be deployed to production automatically after pushing to the default branch.
+Find the link to install on your dashboard.

 #### Troubleshooting